RanVaknin/taskmaster/README.md

 2/20/20 tasks are now added to dynamoDB and rendered from it.

 2/25 users are now able to sign up, login and sign out of the app.

+2/26 users are now able to upload pictures to S3 bucket and associate it with task, and then using Picasso photos are being rendered to each individual task's page.